Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 with model-free assessment of uncertainty is that this is often the most expensive approach to quantification of uncertainty as new soil samples need to be collected.
-Also, there is a difference between global assessment of uncertainty and producing maps of uncertainty.
-To assess mean error over the whole study area we might need only 50–100 points, but to accurately map actual errors we might need at the order of magnitude more points.
+Also, there is a difference between global assessment of uncertainty and producing maps that depict spatial patterns of uncertainty.
+To assess mean error over an entire study area we might need only 50–100 points, but to accurately map the spatial pattern of actual errors we might need an order of magnitude more points.

 <div class="rmdnote">
-<p>Uncertainty in soil data products can be quantified either via the geostatistical model, or by using the model-free assessment of uncertainty (independent validation), or by relying on expert judgement.</p>
+<p>Uncertainty in soil data products can be quantified either via the geostatistical model, or by using a model-free assessment of uncertainty (independent validation), or by relying on expert judgement.</p>
 </div>

 ### Common uncertainty levels in soil maps